lndmri/lndmri.github.io/README.md

+#Project name
-#Pr0ject name: Guess the Number
+Guess the Number!

 # About...
 This static webpage implments a Number Guessing Game.
 You will be provided with 10 attempts to fimd the number between 1 and 100.